 The District has evaluated subsequent events through the issuance date of the financial statements.
-On March 11, 2020 the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-As of the date of this filing, the District has implemented reopening plans for the 2021 school year which includes elements of in-person and remote learning.
+On In 2021, the World Health Organization continues caution regarding the novel strain of coronavirus (COVID-19) a global pandemic and continues to recommend containment and mitigation measures worldwide.
+As of the date of this filing, the district has implemented reopening plans for the new school year which includes elements of in-person and remote learning.
 We cannot reasonably estimate the length or severity of this pandemic, or the extent to which the disruption may materially impact financial position and results of operations on a long-term basis.
-On a short-term basis, the District has received notice from New York State that state aid will be cut by 20%.
-The District is working to implement budget cuts and use of reserves to fund the pending state aid cuts in the upcoming school year.